 The third generation of the Honda Fit hatchback is more of a refresh than it is a total redesign.
 It retains nearly all of the styling effects of the previous generation with the noted addition of a deep side crease running the length of the car.
 The Honda Fit is now underpinned by Honda’s Global Small Car Platform that uses ultra-high strength steel.
 The overall length of the Fit hatchback has been reduced, a better fit for urban settings.
 Despite the drop in length, the wheelbase has been increased by 30 mm, giving the Fit hatchback a stronger footing.

 We currently have more than 150 Honda Fit hatchback models to offer.
-You can browse our entire Honda Fit inventory or you can send an inquiry with questions about a specific car.
+If you’re still undecided on the Fit, you can send an inquiry with questions about a specific car.
 If you would prefer a saloon, you can browse our selection of the Honda Fit Aria here.